Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

 \textit{Formulation and Characteristics}: For a set of measures $\{ \mu_i \}_{i=1}^N$, we write the weighted Wasserstein barycenter $\mu_\ast$

 with nonnegative weights $\{ w_i \}_{i=1}^N$ such that $\sum_{i=1}^N w_i = 1$.
 Note that each Wasserstein distance itself involves an infimum.
-Existence and uniqueness of solutions to~\eqref{eq:barycenter} appear to have first been studied by~\cite{Agueh2011BarycentersSpace}.
-They also provide a dual formulation and provide solutions to the problem when each $\mu_i$ is zero mean Gaussian.
+The existence and uniqueness of solutions to~\eqref{eq:barycenter} appears to have first been studied by~\cite{Agueh2011BarycentersSpace}.
+They also provide a dual formulation and provide solutions to the problem when each $\mu_i$ is zero-mean Gaussian.

 \textit{Computation}: Unfortunately, the Wasserstein Barycenter inherits the usual computational cost associated with optimal transport distances.
-One way to circumvent this issue is to consider entropy regularised divergences (see \S~\ref{sec:regularized_ot}) instead of $W_2^2$, so that the Sinkhorn algorithm can be exploited.
-Regularisation in this manner is considered by~\cite{Janati2020DebiasedBarycenters}.
-They show that in the Gaussian case, entropic regularisation with uniform reference measures~\eqref{eq:ent_regularized_primal} leads to a blurry (or biased) Barycenter, but entropic regularisation of the form~\eqref{eq:sinkhorn_divergence} does not suffer from this problem.
+One way to circumvent this issue is to consider entropy regularized divergences (see \S~\ref{sec:regularized_ot}) instead of $W_2^2$, so that the Sinkhorn algorithm can be exploited.
+Regularization in this manner is considered by~\cite{Janati2020DebiasedBarycenters}.
+They show that in the Gaussian case, entropic regularization with uniform reference measures~\eqref{eq:ent_regularized_primal} leads to a blurry (or biased) Barycenter, but entropic regularization of the form~\eqref{eq:sinkhorn_divergence} does not suffer from this problem. \marginpar{R1}\rref{\cite{cuturi2014fast, benamou2015iterative} proposed efficient algorithms for Wasserstein barycenter.
+Claici \etal \cite{claici2018stochastic} proposed a stochastic algorithm that can extend to continuous distributions.
+Leveraging deep Euclidean embeddings and auto-encoders, \cite{courty2018learning} proposed an efficient estimation of exact Wasserstein barycenters.} \marginpar{R3}\rref{ Iterative algorithms such as \cite{alvarez2016fixed,zemel2019frechet} were also used to compute Wasserstein Barycenter.
+Follow-up works such as \cite{chewi2020gradient} addressed their lack of theoretical guarantees.
+Anderes \etal \cite{anderes2016discrete} develops theoretical results for discrete Wasserstein barycenters case.}

-The semi-dual formulation of OT (see \eqref{eq:kantorovich_semi_dual_app}) can be used to cast~\eqref{eq:barycenter} as a minimum over a minimax problem~\cite{Fan2020ScalableNetworks}.
+The semi-dual formulation of OT \rtypo{(see Eq.
+(3) in \cref{sec:ot_background} )} can be used to cast~\eqref{eq:barycenter} as a minimum over a minimax problem~\cite{Fan2020ScalableNetworks}.
 Using an input convex neural network (which are universal approximators in the space of convex functions) allows one to search over the set of convex functions.
-This approach suffers from the usual theoretical intractability of optimisation problems associated with neural networks, but in practice the method appears competetive on toy problems.
-The computational complexity per training iteration is $\mathcal{O}(NMp)$, where $N$ is the number of marginal distributions, $M$ is the batch size and $p$ is the size of the neural network.
+This approach suffers from the usual theoretical intractability of optimization problems associated with neural networks, but in practice, the method appears competitive on toy problems.
+The computational complexity per training iteration is $\mathcal{O}(NMp)$, where $N$ is the number of marginal distributions, $M$ is the batch size, and $p$ is the neural network size.